Localizing a Storefront into Multiple Languages

 Wrap up

 Now, you should have a Catalyst app that fully supports multiple languages.
-Remember as you continue to build out and customize your app, you’ll need to keep in my mind the three scenarios we covered.
+Remember as you continue to build out and customize your app, you’ll need to keep in mind the three scenarios we covered.

 - Static string translations in components